babdor/DCZia-CTF2022/README.md

 since we are at space house this year maybe we can take some sci-fi inspired things and have a bit of fun.

 the last few ctf's we've done are all super vauge and don't really give any hints. thats no fun and doesn't get folks intrested.
-Jeopardy are cool but giving things a bit of layering is cooler.
+Jeopardy style are fun but can be a bit repetitive. maybe we can do a bit of layering here and there.

 * space house is the HQ for a small group of folks looking to protect the planet from some sort of alien force that have come to take over.
 * we've broken into their comms and are looking around